Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

-\textbf{Natural language generation tasks}: We experiment with two text generation tasks whose outputs are long-form text since most malicious applications (e.g., fake article creation) are associated with long-form outputs.
-First, we consider \emph{open-ended generation}, in which an LM must generate a continuation to a passage given a two-sentence prompt.
-To obtain our prompts, we sample 3K contiguous two-sentence chunks from the validation split of the WikiText-103 dataset~\citep{meritypointer}, and use the next 300 tokens as the ``human-written'' continuation.
-Second, we evaluate long-form question answering~\citep{fan2019eli5}, in which an LM must answer a how/why question (e.g., \emph{Why are almost all boats painted white?}) with a 250-350 word answer.
-To build a long-form question answering dataset, we scrape questions from the \href{https://www.reddit.com/r/explainlikeimfive/}{r/explainlikeimfive} subreddit posted between July to December 2021.\footnote{We choose this period since current language models have been trained on internet data available before June 2021~\citep{GPT35}, this prevents verbatim copying from training data.} We randomly sample 500 questions from each of six popular domains on the subreddit (biology, physics, chemistry, economics, law, and technology) and pair each question with its longest human-written answer, which yields 3K long-form QA pairs.
-Note that in both tasks, the human references (continuation for the first task and answer for the second) are only used to adjust the detection thresholds of our studied detectors to maintain a 1\% FPR.\footnote{Evaluating how well the studied LMs perform on these two tasks is a challenging problem in its own right that could make additional use of the human references, but this is irrelevant to our paper.}
+\textbf{Natural language generation tasks}: We experiment with two long-form text generation tasks, since most malicious applications (e.g., fake article creation) are associated with long-form outputs.
+First, we consider \emph{open-ended generation}, where an LM generates a continuation to a two-sentence prompt.
+To obtain our prompts, we sample 3K contiguous two-sentence chunks from the validation split of WikiText-103~\citep{meritypointer} and use the next 300 tokens as the ``human-written'' continuation.
+Second, we evaluate \emph{long-form question answering}~\citep{fan2019eli5}, in which an LM answers a question with a 300-word answer (dataset details in \appendixref{appendix:attack-details}).
+For our main results, the human reference answers or continuations are only used to adjust detection thresholds of studied methods to maintain a 1\% FPR.\footnote{Alternatively, if a random half of the human-written data was used for threshold adjustment, we find the other half has a FPR of 0.8\%-1.2\% across random splits, and this deviation will reduce with a bigger dataset.} Note that we are not removing human-written text from our test set.
+Our metric is equivalent to having a test set with a 50-50 split between machine/human-written text for the same prompts, and observing the FPR$=$1\% point in the ROC curve (also provided in \appendixref{appendix:more-roc-curves}).